taext/tiny-time/README.md

-Tiny Time™ is a short-form time notation for hackers and painters: 1-5 characters of length.
+Tiny Time is a short-form time notation for hackers and painters: 1-5 characters of length.

 Might find use in creative minds, tight spaces, repetitive tasks, and geeky watches.